Would You Work For Yourself?

 Nov 19, 2025

-With this much influence, taking a close look at your approach is not optional.
+How does your leadership affect others?
+You may believe you are being supportive, fair, communicative, and empowering.
+Yet the people you lead can experience it very differently.
+With this much influence, taking an honest look at how others feel about your leadership is not optional.
 It is essential.
 Before diving deeper, answer these two questions:

 - If leadership were a 5-star rating, what score would you give yourself today?